census-instrumentation/opencensus-python/contrib/opencensus-ext-requests/README.rst

 OpenCensus requests Integration
 ============================================================================

-Census can trace HTTP requests made with the `requests package`_.
+OpenCensus can trace HTTP requests made with the `requests package`_.
 The request URL, method, and status will be collected.

 You can enable requests integration by specifying ``'requests'`` to ``trace_integrations``.